Monday, 28 July 2014

 We then had coffee and scones at the Summer Isles Hotel Bar before a scenic drive back to Lochinver with a stop at the Achins bookshop on the way.

 Later we walked down to the Peet Restaurant at the harbour in beautiful sunshine for a lovely dinner.
 However the weather turned and we had to walk back up the hill in pouring rain!
 A convivial evening ensued; we all chatted and took turns playing our favourite music to each other.
-A really good day; I feel the most relaxed that I have for a long time.
+A really good day.

-1. Arriving on Saturday after an early start and a long journey to find that our cottage for this week is really lovely; beautifully decorated and spacious with views over Lochinver to Suilven.
+James, Davie and I arrived in Lochinver on Saturday after an early start and a long journey by ferry and car, to find that our cottage for this week is really lovely; beautifully decorated and spacious with views over Lochinver to Suilven.
+It's right beside Highland Stoneware at the top end of the village, and in fact belongs to the owner of the pottery.

-3. An excellent 10.7 km undulating walk on sunny Sunday afternoon from Lochinver to the beach at Achmelvich and back.
-Beautiful views and mostly off road; I felt we had truly earned our hearty dinner at the Riverside CafĂ© later before relaxing and watching the World Cup final back at the cottage.
+On Sunday we were pleased to welcome Ally, Cat, Heather and Ewan to join us on our holiday.
+We went on an excellent 10.7 km undulating walk on sunny Sunday afternoon from Lochinver to the beach at Achmelvich and back.
+It had beautiful views and was mostly off road; I felt we had truly earned our hearty dinner at the Riverside CafĂ© later before relaxing and watching the World Cup final back at the cottage.
 Although sunset on Suilven did keep distracting us from the game!

 Goodbye Jack

-He was a good cat and we will miss him.
+He was such a good cat and we will miss him very much.

 St Kilda in the sunshine